Woman, 75, left her Siberian Husky 'Chinook' to die, authorities say

-PORT CHARLOTTE — A Port Charlotte woman was charged with animal cruelty over the weekend after she allegedly left her Siberian Husky in her yard to die.
+A Charlotte County woman was charged with animal cruelty over the weekend after she allegedly left her Siberian Husky in her yard to die.

 On June 3, Animal Control received a complaint that Mary Major, 75, had left her dog "Chinook" in her backyard for 24 hours before getting in a taxi and leaving.